ACL Computer Use Policy (including e-safety and acceptable use with ACL equipment and centres)

 ACL Essex will promote safe and responsible use of the internet through ‘Guidance for Internet Safety’ (appendix 3) and publicising acceptable and unacceptable use.

-ACL Essex expects all users to use the Internet and the computer networks responsibly and strictly according to the following conditions:
+ACL Essex expects all users to use the Internet and the computer networks responsibly and strictly according to the following conditions:-

 Acceptable Use: